Welcome to today's edition of the Rush 24-7 podcast.

 I'm a media analyst, and I am fascinated by how media covers things and what that makes happen, what that makes possible.

-Bloomberg Fox, you've got Trump doubling his next competitor, either Cruz, either Rubio.
+Anyhow, Bloomberg Poll, Noah Carol, outside of NBC, Wall Street Journal, Bloomberg Fox, you've got Trump doubling his next competitor, Eder Cruz, Eder Rubio.

-So and now the uh the the Pope entering the fray here, claiming Trump's not a Christian, throws a entirely new, no, not a wrench, but it it adds a new that's a little miniature explosion that people are gonna be running from or talking about, so we will too.
+So, and now the Pope entering the fray here, claiming Trump's not a Christian, throws a entirely new, not a wrench, but it adds a new that's a little miniature explosion that people are going to be running from or talking about, so we will too.

 But I got to take a timeout now, folks, because this is the fastest three hours in media, and that means the fastest segments in the hour are also taking place here.